Appecon Side Effects

 Applies to phendimetrazine: oral capsule, oral capsule extended release, oral tablet

-Along with its needed effects, phendimetrazine (the active ingredient contained in Appecon) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by phendimetrazine (the active ingredient contained in Appecon).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking phendimetrazine:Rare
+You should check with your doctor immediately if any of these side effects occur when taking phendimetrazine:Rare

 - Seeing, hearing, or feeling things that are not there